charliebuckley29/brand-zen/docs/mvp-executive-summary.md

 —

-4) How we’ll get there (Phased plan)
+4) How we’ll get there
-Phase 1: Broaden sources (2–3 weeks)
+Phase 1: Broaden sources
 - Add more sources using proven APIs (web search, news, Reddit, YouTube, and RSS/blogs).
 - Normalize all mentions into one consistent format.
 - Improve the dashboard to show new sources and simple filters.
 - Keep existing alerts, extend to new sources.

-Phase 2: Improve quality and scale (3–4 weeks)
+Phase 2: Improve quality and scale (outside of scope)
 - Reduce duplicates; down-rank spammy sites.
 - Better language handling and topic tags.
 - Stronger error handling and logging so it’s reliable day-to-day.

-Phase 3: Insights and workflow (4–6 weeks)
+Phase 3: Insights and workflow
 - Highlights of what changed week-over-week; top risks and wins.
 - Shareable reports; Slack/email digests; CSV/Sheets export.
 - Light “assign/resolve” workflow for handling mentions.

 —

-5) Data sources we’ll use (in simple terms)
+5) Data sources we can use (in simple terms)
 - Web search: Bing Web Search (broad coverage of websites).
 - News: GNews (reliable news headlines and articles).
 - Communities: Reddit (posts and comments where people discuss brands).